Liam Sheedy

-Liam Sheedy (born 24 October 1969) is an Irish hurling manager and former player who was the manager of the Tipperary senior hurling team on two occasions.
+Liam Sheedy (born 24 October 1969) is a former Irish hurler who was manager of the Tipperary senior hurling team on two occasions.

 Born in Portroe, County Tipperary, Sheedy enjoyed All-Ireland success as a schoolboy hurler before enjoying championship success at club level with Portroe.
 After beginning his inter-county career with the Tipperary minor team, he later enjoyed All-Ireland successes with the Tipperary under-21 and junior teams.
-Sheedy made his senior debut during the 1989-90 league, however, it would be 1997 before he became a regular member of the starting fifteen.
+Sheedy made his senior debut during the 1989-90 league.
+He became a regular member of the starting fifteen in 1997.
 During his brief senior career he won a National Hurling League medal in 1999.

-Sheedy began his managerial career with the Tipperary intermediate team in 2002 and, after some success, he later guided the Tipperary minor team to the All-Ireland title in 2006.
+Sheedy began his managerial career with the Tipperary intermediate team in 2002 and, after some success, guided the Tipperary minor team to the All-Ireland title in 2006.
 Having briefly served as a selector with the Tipperary senior team, he eventually took over as manager and secured the All-Ireland title in 2010.
 His other inter-county activity saw him act as an adviser to the Antrim and Offaly senior hurling teams.
 Sheedy also enjoyed successful tenures as manager, coach, selector and adviser with club sides Portroe, Newmarket-on-Fergus and Drom-Inch, while he secured an Interprovincial Championship as manager of Munster.

 In between his two spells as Tipperary senior manager, Sheedy was chairman of the National Hurling 2020 Committee, served as a member of the Irish Sports Council and was active in the media, usually as an analyst with The Sunday Game.